-He applied the scalpel to the short chain between the cuffs and expected the metal to resist the laser, but the cuffs parted easily, and he had to pull back before he fell forward and either cut Laurill or got himself shocked.
+He applied the scalpel to the short chain between the cuffs and expected the metal to resist the laser, but the chain link parted easily, and he had to pull back before he fell forward and either cut Laurill or got himself shocked.

 “Done.
 Now to figure out how to disable this thing,” Avril whispered, looking at the device that held him.
-He’d studied similar contraptions on the net to learn the best ways to beat them, but this one looked sophisticated.
+He’d studied similar contraptions to learn the best ways to beat them, but this one looked sophisticated.